 NEUS 846.
 Advanced Neuroscience.
 5 Hours.

 Team-taught, in-depth neuroscience course focusing on normal and diseased brain function at the molecular, cellular and systems levels.
 Lectures and discussions will emphasize current issues in neuroscience research.
 (Same as ANAT 846, PHCL 846, and PHSL 846.)
-Prerequisite: Permission of the course instructor.
+Prerequisite: Permission of the course director.
 LEC.

 NEUS 847.
 Developmental Neurobiology.
 2 Hours.